Global Developmental Delay in Children (3 Months–3 Years): Early Signs Every Parent Should Know

 Evidence-based findings on developmental milestones, early screening tools, and intervention techniques for improved outcomes.

-6. SAGE Encyclopedia – Global Developmental Delay Overview
+6. SAGE Encyclopedia – Developmental Delay Overview

 7. PubMed – Recent Studies on Developmental Disorders